Qrange-group/SPEM/README.md

 ![GitHub](https://img.shields.io/github/license/gbup-group/DIANet.svg)
 ![GitHub](https://img.shields.io/badge/Qrange%20-group-orange)

 This repository is the implementation of "SPEM: Self-adaptive Pooling Enhanced Attention Module for Image Recognition" [[paper]](https://arxiv.org/abs/2208.10322) on CIFAR-100 and CIFAR-10 datasets.
-Our paper has been accepted for presentation at ???.
+Our paper has been accepted for presentation at MMM 2023.
 You can also check with the [proceeding version](https://link.springer.com/chapter/10.1007/978-3-031-27818-1_4).

 ## Introduction